shidi1985/academic-kickstart/content/post/2021-CSEE-DRL-ActivePowerCorrection/index.md

   focal_point = "Smart"

 +++
-Our two-part paper "Active Power Correction Strategies based on Deep Reinforcement Learning, Part I: A distributed solution for adaptability, Part II: A simulation-driven solution for robustness" is accepted by CSEE Journal of Power and Energy Systems.
-This is joint work of my team and a research team from Wuhan University, resulted from our participation in the power system AI competition L2RPN NeurIPS (both tracks) 2020.
+In this two-part paper, we presents a simulation-driven graph attention reinforcement learning (SGA-RL) method to perform robust active power corrective control, as well as a multi-agent approach to address challenges brought in by increasing renewable penetrations.

+Active Power Correction Strategies Based on Deep Reinforcement Learning——Part I: A Simulation-driven Solution for Robustness Active Power Correction Strategies Based on Deep Reinforcement Learning——Part II: A Distributed Solution for Adaptability